DragonMinded/naomidoom/README.md

 A precompiled release with the Doom 1 Shareware WAD is available under the `shareware/` directory.
 Load it with Demul or net boot it on your Naomi cabinet to play it!
 As I don't have the rights to distribute commercial versions of Doom, there is no compiled version of Doom Ultimate or other versions.
 If you have the WADs, compile it yourself!
+Alternatively, you can visit https://doom.dragonminded.com/ which hosts a version of the `wadinjector/` app and provide a WAD that you own to get a compiled version of Doom for Naomi that includes that WAD.

 ## Working WAD Files